kaunel85/ong-bylaws/bylaws.md

 91. Under no circumstances shall tape be used on the walls in any of the common areas of the chapter house without the permission of Ontario Gamma Property Manager.
 Anything being hung on the walls or windows in common areas requires the approval of the Ontario Gamma Property Manager.

-92. All active Members will be responsible for keeping clean the common living areas of the house including but not limited to; bathrooms, kitchen, living room, games room, stairs, chapter room, outside areas and hallways.
+92. All active Members will be responsible for keeping clean the common living areas of the house including but not limited to; bathrooms, kitchen, living room, stairs, chapter room, outside areas and hallways.
     1. Common areas are to be kept clean at all times.
     2. House guests are the responsibility of the Member who invites them into the House and the Member carries the liabilities of the House guest.
 Any damage or mess must be repaired/cleaned/paid for by the Member hosting the guest.
 There are no exceptions to this rule.
     3. Any repairs/house projects must be submitted to and approved by the house corporation chair and house manager